Mobile Data Roaming Abroad

 Both our contracts had expired, so we were free to go elsewhere or renew to a different contract with “Three”.

 Giving information, such as length of time in Europe, what we use data for etc and most importantly, concerns over our upcoming trip to New Zealand.
-It was imperative we had enough data for future trips.
+Most importantly, it was imperative we had enough data for future trips.

 The sales person checked our data usage on the Three system for each month, confirming what we already knew – that we were using the 12GB allowance.